MyCollab/mycollab/mycollab-app-community/src/main/installer-resources/README.md

 Version 5.4.2
 -------------

+**Library Upgrades**

+* Vaadin 7.7.0
+* Jackrabbit 2.13.2
+* Jackson 2.8.2
+* Other libraries

 **Improvements & New Features**

-* Show the card board of assignments in the milestone view
+* [Premium] Show the card board of assignments in the milestone view
+* [Premium] Add time log into the project activity
+* Allow users to drag file to upload
-* Ask users if they want to close the child tasks when he close the parent task
+* Ask users if they want to close the child tasks when he close the parent task or phase
 * Add the Russia language, and update the language files
 * Minor improvements

 **Bug Fixes**

+* [Premium] Can not receive the update notification from some clients
 * Can not recognize some languages files due to the incompatibility issue of getlocalization service
-* Can not create the new case
+* Can not create the new case, campaign
 * Can not navigate to the task preview in mobile devices
 * Can not export the CSV, Excel with Asia languages like Japanese, Korean and Chinese
+* Not display the user language in the tooltip
+* Project component, version can not display rich text description
+* Other minor issues fixed

 Version 5.4.1
 -------------